ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: pre}

-   When the provisioning of your Kubernetes master is completed, the status of your cluster changes to **deployed**.
+   When the provisioning of your Kubernetes master is completed, the **State** of your cluster changes to `normal`.
 After your Kubernetes master is ready, the provisioning of your worker nodes is initiated.
    ```
-   Name         ID                         State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    blrs3b1d0p0p2f7haq0g       deployed   20170201162433   3          dal10     1.14.6      Default             classic
+   Name         ID                         State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    blrs3b1d0p0p2f7haq0g       normal     20170201162433   3          dal10     1.14.6      Default             classic
    ```
    {: screen}

-   Is your cluster not in a **deployed** state?
+   Is your cluster not in a `normal` state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).
    {: tip}

 7. Check the status of the worker nodes.